NCVI Breast Pump: A Comprehensive Guide for Modern Moms - Go Mommy

 1. Value without giving up features: Modes, levels, and sizing options compete with pricier brands.

-2. Low-noise sessions: Quiet motors help during naps or quick calls.
+2. Low-noise sessions: Quiet motors help during naps or quick conference calls.

-3. Closed-system hygiene: Backflow barriers protect milk and extend pump life.
+3. Hygienic Closed System: Backflow barriers protect milk and extend pump life by preventing moisture from entering the motor.

 4. Mix-and-match parts: Multiple flanges/inserts make dialing in your fit easier.